-• Statement No. 84, Fiduciary Activities - This statement establishes criteria for identifying fiduciary activities and describes four types of fiduciary funds, as well as provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
+Statement No. 84, Fiduciary Activities - This statement establishes criteria for identifying fiduciary activities and describes four types of fiduciary funds, as well as provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
 This statement is effective for the Township's fiscal year ended December 31, 2020.

-NOTE 15 - NEW ACCOUNTING STANDARDS - CONTINUED
+NOTE 14 - NEW ACCOUNTING STANDARDS - CONTINUED

-- Statement No. 86, Certain Debt Extinguishment Issues, and Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements, have been issued to enhance reporting and disclosures for specific debt transactions.
-Statement No. 86 is effective for the Township's fiscal year ended December 31, 2018, and Statement No. 88 is effective for the Township's fiscal year ended December 31, 2019. - Statement No. 87, Leases This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+- Statement No. 87, Leases This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 This statement is effective for the Township's fiscal year ending December 31, 2022. - Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
 Under this statement, interest cost incurred before the end of a construction period must be recognized as an expense in the period in which the costs are incurred for financial statements prepared using the economic resources measurement focus.
-This statement is effective for the Township's fiscal year ending December 31, 2021. - Statement No. 90, Majority Equity Interests an Amendment of GASB Statements No. 14 and No. 61 This statement modifies previous guidance for reporting a government's majority equity interest in a legally separate organization and provides guidance for reporting a component unit if a government acquires a 100% equity interest in that component unit.
-This statement is effective for the Township's fiscal year ended December 31, 2019. - Statement No. 91, Conduit Debt Obligations This statement clarifies the existing definition of a conduit debt obligations; establishes that a conduit debt obligation is not a liability of the issuer; establishes standards for accounting and financial report of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improves required note disclosures.
-This statement is effective for the Township's fiscal year ending December 31, 2022.
+This statement is effective for the Township's fiscal year ending December 31, 2021. - Statement No. 91, Conduit Debt Obligations This statement clarifies the existing definition of a conduit debt obligations; establishes that a conduit debt obligation is not a liability of the issuer; establishes standards for accounting and financial report of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improves required note disclosures.
+This statement is effective for the Township's fiscal year ending December 31, 2022. - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements As used in this statement, a public-private and public-public partnership arrangement (PPP) is an arrangement in which a government contracts with an operator (a governmental or nongovernmental entity) to provide public services by conveying control of the right to operate or use a nonfinancial asset, such as infrastructure or other capital asset, for a period of time in an exchange or exchange-like transaction.
+This statement requires that PPPs that meet the definition of a lease apply the guidance in Statement No. 87 if existing assets of the transferor that are not required to be improved by the operator as part of the PPP arrangement are the only underlying PPP assets and the PPP does not meet the definition of a service concession arrangement.
+The statement also provides accounting and financial reporting requirements for all other PPPs.
+The statement also defines and provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
+This statement is effective for the Township's fiscal year ending December 31, 2023.

-NOTE 15 - NEW ACCOUNTING STANDARDS - CONTINUED
+NOTE 14 - NEW ACCOUNTING STANDARDS - CONTINUED